phpqa/phpqa.github.io/_pages/contributing.md

 This field is required for any tool with a GitHub repository.
 It should be an object with at least a `name` property.

 - The property `name` is required, and will be used on the tool page.
-Avoid surrounding it with quotes.
 - The property `url` is only ever needed if the tool repository url does not consists of a concatenation of 'https://github.com/' and the name as mentioned before.
 If this property is not provided, the url will be generated this way by Jekyll.